Free support for organisations working in STEAM-related public engagement

 People’s experiences with STEAM* – the way we engage with it, use it and learn it – can vary because of socio-economic, gender-based, racial and other inequalities.
 Young people from certain groups and backgrounds may be less likely to enter and progress in STEAM-related careers and even to take part in enjoyable STEAM events, festivals and exhibitions.
 Youth work can act as an effective mechanism in addressing barriers to participation.

-NYCI is seeking to pilot a collaborative project with six organisations that want to enhance equity and inclusion within their STEAM-related public engagement programmes by working with youth work organisations.
+NYCI is seeking to pilot a collaborative project with six organisations based in Ireland that want to enhance equity and inclusion within their STEAM-related public engagement programmes by working with youth work organisations.
 The work will be showcased in late 2022.

 NYCI will support participating organisations to:

 - develop an understanding of how collaborations with youth work organisations can improve access to meaningful STEAM experiences for young people from groups or backgrounds that are under-represented in STEAM.